charmoniumQ/PROBE/docs/benchmark_suite/README.md

 @Tbl:implemented-benchmarks shows the top-used benchmarks are server programs, followed by I/O benchmarks.
 Server programs access a lot of small files, with concurrency, which is a different file-access pattern than scientific applications.
 BLAST (used by 5 / 29 publications with benchmarks, see @Tbl:prior-benchmarks) is the only scientific program to be used as a benchmark by more than one publication.
-Benchmark subsetting includes two^[TODO: update with data] different BLAST programs, because they are sufficiently different than the rest.
+Benchmark subsetting includes two<!--TODO: update with data--> different BLAST programs, because they are sufficiently different than the rest.

 One difference between security and computational science is that security-oriented provenance collectors have to work with adverserial programs: there should be no way for the program to circumvent the provenance tracing, e.g. `PTRACE_DETACH`.